akauppi/GroundLevel-firebase-es/README.md

 └── tools    # common scripts to the `packages`
 ```

-The three `packages` each contain their own documentation.
+The three `packages` and `ci` each contain their own documentation.

 ## Getting started